eliflores/my-profile-com-mx/README.md

 10. git add -A
 11. git commit -m "Publish site"
 12. git push
+13. Go to to http://username.github.io to see your site live! :-)
-13. Repeat steps from 5 to 12 to update / re-publish your site.
+14. Repeat steps from 5 to 12 to update / re-publish your site.

 ## What is next?